Zeros of high derivatives of the Riemann Zeta function: Introduction

-Most non-trivial zeros of $\zetak(s)$ are located close to the line $s = \frac{1}{2} + it$.
-Soundararajan \cite{s:4} showed that, for $k=1$, a positive portion of the zeros $\rho$ of $\zeta'(s)$ satisfies $\Re(\rho) < \frac{1}{2} + c/\log T$.
-Nevertheless many of the zeros of $\zetak(s)$ lie further to the right, even though their real parts can be bounded from above.
-For $k\geq 3$ such upper bounds were given by Spira \cite{s:5a} in 1965.
-They were improved by Verma and Kaur \cite{vk:1} (see \ourref{Table}{tablebound}).
+It should also be noted that most nontrivial zeros of $\zetak(s)$ are located relatively close to the line $s = \frac{1}{2} + it$.
+In fact, in recent years, in a series of improvements, Soundararajan \cite{s:4}, Zhang \cite{z:1}, and Feng \cite{f:1}, succeeded in showing (conditionally) that, for $k=1$, a positive portion of the zeros $\rho$ of $\zeta'(s)$ satisfies $\Re(\rho) < \frac{1}{2} + c/\log T$.
+Nevertheless, for all $k \in \mathbb{N}$, many of the zeros of $\zetak(s)$ lie much farther to the right, even though their real parts can still be effectively bounded from above by absolute constants (see \ourref{Figure}{figd3} for illustration of the bound in the case $k=1$).
+For $k\geq 3$ such general upper bounds were first given by Spira \cite{s:5a} in 1965, and they were later improved by Verma and Kaur \cite{vk:1} (see \ourref{Table}{tablebound}):

-In this paper we explicate some new, unexpected properties of the location of zeros of$\zetak(s)$ with $\frac{1}{2} \leq \Re(s) <1\point13588 k+2$.
-In particular we prove the existence of zero-free regions for $\zetak$ and show that the zeros exhibit a fascinating vertical periodicity between these zero-free regions, which we call critical strips in analogy to the critical strip of zeta.
-This enables us to give exact formulas for their number, while also proving that all zeros of $\zetak(s)$ inside them are {\em simple}. \ourref{Figure}{figd100} illustrates these phenomena for $\zeta^{(38)}(s)$.
+In this work we prove the existence of a sequence of zero-free regions for $\zetak(s)$, between the critical line $\Re(s)=\frac{1}{2}$ and the previously known far-right zero-free region $\Re(s) > (1\point13588\ldots) k+2$ (due to Verma \& Kaur \cite{vk:1}, a bound that happens to be close to best possible).
+Furthermore we show that the zeros found in the strips between the new zero free regions are simple and exhibit a vertical periodicity, which also enables us to give exact formulas for their number.